 SCREEN: To be provided by Authors: Membrane being excited and light being collected TEXT: Excitation light and camera shutter can be triggered simultaneously

 Engage the spectrometer mask [1] and ensure the emitted light is passed through [2].
+Align region of interest with the slit of the spectrometer mask.

 Mask being engaged